wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 $${\dfrac{f(x,y)}{\partial x}} = 2x + y.$$

-Now let's re-write the Noise function a little.
+Let's re-write the Noise function.
 Let's first replace all the dot products with letters (as shown below):

 ```
 a = dot(c000, p000)